gkhayes/mlrose/README.md

 This repository contains the source code for the mlrose Python package.
 This package implements a range of Machine Learning, Randomized Optimization and SEarch algorithms, to allow users to explore the properties of these algorithms under various conditions.

 ## Installation
-mlrose was written in Python 3 and requires NumPy.
+mlrose was written in Python 3 and requires NumPy, SciPy and Scikit-Learn (sklearn).

 The latest released version is available at the Python package index < insert link to PyPi page> and can be installed using `pip`: